kevinweber/lazy-load-for-videos/readme.txt

 = 2.2.0.4 =
 * Important: The wp_footer function in your theme is now required.
-* Pull request via Github: Merged code enhancements by @summatix.
-Combined several JavaScript files into one.
+* Combined several JavaScript files into one.
+Thanks to @summatix's [PR](https://github.com/kevinweber/lazy-load-for-videos/pull/5).
 * Added fallback by @summatix to load thumbnail with default quality when a high quality version is not available.
 Removed "Force maximum resolution" option because the fallback makes this feature unnecessary.
 * Made plugin translatable.